gsnelson/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 I consulted the Comprehensive R Archive Network (CRAN) FAQ [page](https://cran.r-project.org/doc/FAQ/R-FAQ.html#What-are-valid-names_003f) and the tidyverse style guide [page](https://style.tidyverse.org/syntax.html) and learned that underscores are acceptable in variable names.
 The CRAN site included periods as being acceptable too but I chose to use the underscore as being more ledgible. `tbodyacc.mean.x` would become `tbodyacc_mean_x`.

 ## Output
-The script writes the data stored in the summarized_data object to a csv file.
-The csv is saved to the `.data` folder of the project folder.
+The script writes the data stored in the summarized_data object to a txt file.
+The txt is saved to the `.data` folder of the project folder.